 You’ll have mobile data for your phone for usually under $10 for your entire trip if you do these:

 2. Check whether your phone is unlocked.
-It probably already is.
+It probably is.
 Request unlocking from your carrier if it’s locked.

 3. Buy an eSIM online for your destination(s) before you leave.